 Clyde Cycle and Motor Car Co, based in Shenton Street, Leicester (1902), built Clyde motorcycles were built from 1900 to 1926.
 Initially they were built by Clyde Cycle and Motor Car Co, based in Shenton Street, Leicester, and from 1905 on they were produced in the works of George H. Wait of Queen Street, Leicester, who also produced automobiles.

-1904 There were two engine powers available with magneto ignition and also a forecar with a water-cooled engine.
+1904 There were engines of two power outputs available, both with magneto ignition and also a forecar with a water-cooled engine.

-1906 Produced 8 h.p. car.
+1906 Produced 8 h.p. automobile.

 1911-1915 Only JAP engines were used with a variety of transmissions.

-1919 Production started again, post-war, with a single and a V-twin - both with four speeds and chain drive.
+1919 Production resumed post-war with a single and a V-twin - both with four speeds and chain drive.

 1924 Both models reduced to three speeds for the next couple of years.

-1926 Was the last year of motorcycle production, but cars continued until 1930.
+1926 Motorcycle production ceased in 1926, but cars continued until 1930.

-If you have a query about about this page, or have some information to add, please contact us
+If you have further information or a query related to this page, please contact us